Guide to Sabian Cymbals

 Handmade using techniques harking back to the days of traditional cymbal making, this ride has been meticulously pored over at every stage of its creation.
 The dirty look is reflected in the low-pitched sound; dark, deep and powerful.
 When using the lower profile bell, you’ll find a woodier tone that integrates well with the sound of the overall cymbal.
 This prevents any jarring contrast occurring when switching between the different sections –something which you’ll sometimes find with other ride cymbals.

-About the HH Series Cymbals
+The Sabian HH Series Cymbals

 Style: Dirty & Dark.